joyccino/AngelSquat/README.md

 # 👼 AngelSquat

-Codes in this forked repository has been modified.
+Codes in this forked repository have been modified.

 You can find the original squatcam repo at https://github.com/jmablog/squatcam